-Ann Marie started her working life as a professional jeweller.
-When exploring digital technology at Edinburgh College of Art, Ann Marie discovered the potential for new ways of working using 3D modelling software and ‘haptic devices’ (devices that work using touch and provide the user with tactile feedback).
-However, Ann Marie quickly found that the complexity of most 3D modelling packages was off-putting for many applied artists and designers.
+Ann Marie Shillito started her working life as a professional jeweller.
+She became a researcher at Edinburgh College of Art to investigate digital 3D design technologies such as CAD, and the potential of haptics as a better way of 3D digital modelling.
+She had found that, like herself, the complexity of most 3D CAD and modelling packages was off-putting for many applied artists and designers.

 1947: Born in Zambia

 1965-1967: Birmingham College of Art, Diploma in Art and Design Awards

 1968-1971: Royal College of Art, London.
 M.Des.
 RCA (Silver medal: designs for production).

 1999-2006: Research Fellow at Edinburgh College of Art studying 3D modelling & haptics

 1997: Award for Individual Development from the Scottish Arts Council